-Using a data subset to examine trait type × life stage interactions, a model of trait type × life stage + heritability type and a random effect of estimate ID only was preferred under model selection (Table S3).
-Other analyses of trait type × heritability type and trait type x growth form found further support for a trait type × life stage interaction (see Supplementary Materials Text S2).
-The final meta-model had moderate levels of heterogeneity among estimates (QE56 = 94, p = 0.0007; I2total = 45.9%) and fixed effects helped explain much of the variation in heritability estimates (pseudo R2 = 79%).
+Using a data subset to examine trait type and life stage interactions, a model of trait type × life stage + heritability type with a random effect of estimate ID only was preferred under model selection (Table S3).
+Other analyses of trait type versus heritability type interaction and trait type and growth form interaction found further support for a trait type × life stage interaction (see Supplementary Materials Text S3).
+The final meta-model had moderate levels of heterogeneity among estimates (QE55 = 96, p = 0.0005; I2total = 47%) and fixed effects helped explain much of the variation in heritability estimates (pseudo R2 = 78%).
 Parameter estimates for all trait types were similar to the previous overall model estimates (Fig. 3; Fig. S3; Table S4), but there were significant interactions for growth and bleaching in juveniles relative to other life stages as well as a for nutrient content in adults (Fig. 3; Table S4).
-Cook’s distances for the trait type × life stage + heritability type model were low overall (≤ 2), but two points had moderate leverage on the analysis (Cook’s distance = 4.0 and 3.0), but the growth:juvenile interaction term remained important when either or both were excluded from the analysis.
-Coral growth form was never an important predictor of heritability, and species never was selected as an important random effect, suggesting that taxonomic differences may be too small or variable to detect, given the data currently available.
+Cook’s distances for the trait type × life stage + heritability type model were low overall (≤ 2), but three points had moderate leverage on the analysis (Cook’s distance = 2.9–3.9), but the growth:juvenile interaction term remained important when any or all were excluded from the analysis.
+Coral growth form was never an important predictor of heritability, and species was never selected as an important random effect, suggesting that taxonomic differences may be too small or variable to detect, given the data currently available.

 Life stage had a strong effect for certain trait type–heritability type combinations (Fig. 3; Table S4).
-For example, the estimated narrow-sense h2 for bleaching metrics in adults was nine times the same h2 for juveniles, and two times the bleaching H2 value in adults versus larvae.
-Growth and nutrient content broad-sense heritability also differed across life stage, with adult growth H2 being 3 times that of juveniles and nutrient content H2 being 3.9 times greater in larvae vs. adults.
-In contrast, the effect of heritability type was relatively weak (1.4 to 2.5–fold higher for broad-sense heritabilities vs. narrow-sense when controlling for trait type and life stage) compared to the effect of trait type on heritability, which was up to 12.5 times higher heritability when comparing h2 between juvenile bleaching vs. survival (Fig. 3; Table S4).
+For example, the estimated narrow-sense h2 for bleaching metrics in adults was 9.1 times the same h2 for juveniles, and two times the bleaching H2 value in adults versus larvae.
+Growth and nutrient content broad-sense heritability also differed across life stage, with adult growth H2 being 3.1 times that of juveniles and nutrient content H2 being 3.9 times greater in larvae vs. adults.
+In contrast, the effect of heritability type was relatively weak (1.4 to 2.5–fold higher for broad-sense heritabilities vs. narrow-sense when controlling for trait type and life stage) compared to the effect of trait type on heritability, which was up to 13.2 times higher heritability when comparing h2 between juvenile bleaching vs. survival (Fig. 3; Table S4).
 However, this difference in broad- vs. narrow-sense heritability type indicates the presence of substantial but not overwhelming non-additive genetic variation as a portion of the total genetic variation present in broad-sense heritability.
-The final model’s funnel plot exhibited no signs of publication bias (see Supplementary Code Documentation B), and the fail-safe number was again large (513 >> 100), indicating that the model findings are relatively robust to any underlying publication bias.

 Fig. 3.
 Heritability estimates ± SE across trait types with multiple life stages (x-axis) and different heritability types (lighter points: broad-sense heritability; darker points: narrow-sense heritability).
 Associated sample sizes (number of original estimates) are adjacent to each point in grey.